willisk-main/shopifychallenge/README.md

 4. *Create* a new inventory item
     - **POST** ```localhost:8080/inventory/add```
-    - Include a JSON body of the item being added.
+    - Include in the request body a JSON object with item details.
 The id will be generated automatically.
-An example request body in JSON:
+For example,
       ```
       {
         "name": "Apple Watch 7",